riseshia/oneshot_coverage/README.md

 On the other hand, it's not, then you need to emit it manually at proper timing(i.e. when batch finished)

+### Note

+Note that `cover_bundle_path` only cover managed gem by bundler.
+In the other words, the gem installed with `path` option, which bundler just load it, will not be included by this.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).